dayseanm04/computer-security/host-and-application-security/02-web-browser-security-hardening/01-Google-Chrome-Security-Hardening/01-Passwords-and-Autofill.md

 2. Click **Change password**
 3. Chrome redirects to the associated website
 4. Update the password with a **strong and unique password**
+5. Then upddate the new passsword in password manager